BigBaz54/MCTS_orlog/README.md

 # MCTS_orlog
 The goal of this project is to implement Monte Carlo Tree Search to find the best move in a simplified version of the Orlog dice game from Assassin's Creed.

+## Rules
+Each player has 6 dice.
+Each die has 2 sides with an axe, 2 sides with an arrow, a face with a helmet and a face with a shield.
+A helmet negates an axe attack and a shield negates an arrow attack.

+The number of health points removed from the opponent corresponds to the number of attacks not countered.

 ## How to run the code
 To run the code, you need to have python 3 installed on your computer.
 You also need to install the following python libraries: